Südwestrundfunk: History

-SWR was established in 1998 through the merger of Süddeutscher Rundfunk (SDR, Southern German Broadcasting), formerly headquartered in Stuttgart, and Südwestfunk (SWF, South West Radio), formerly headquartered in Baden-Baden.
+SWR was established on 1 January 1998 through the merger of Süddeutscher Rundfunk (SDR, Southern German Broadcasting), formerly headquartered in Stuttgart, and Südwestfunk (SWF, South West Radio), formerly headquartered in Baden-Baden.
+The new corporation began broadcasting on 1 September 1998.
+Its predecessor organizations, SDR and SWF, were formally dissolved at 24:00 on 30 September 1998, SWR legally succeeding them with effect from 0:00 on 1 October 1998.

 The existence of two public broadcasting corporations in southwest Germany was a legacy of the Allied occupation of Germany after the Second World War.
 The French Military Government established SWF as the sole public broadcaster in their occupation zone.
 This area was later divided into the states of South Baden, Württemberg-Hohenzollern and Rhineland-Palatinate.
 The American Military Government established SDR in Württemberg-Baden.
 When Baden, Württemberg-Hohenzollern and Württemberg-Baden merged to form Baden-Württemberg in 1952, the corporations were not merged, although SDR and SWF operated several joint services.

 The two corporations had intended to merge in 1990, but the merger was pushed back by the reunification process.

+Several channel mergers and changes took effect from 1 September 1998: